wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 it is suggested that each base line also has a reference count, which is incremented when a new tag entry points to the base line or when it is used as the base line, and decrememted when an entry pointing to the line is evicted.
 When the reference count drops to zero, the base line entry is invalidated.

+In the above discussion, we have covereds two of the four compression modes: If the block is not present in the base line table, then it is stored in the table, and the compression type is set as "base", indicating that the entry is to be fetched from the base line table with no extra delta.